 ~ Humbly accept the praise heaped upon your head after all partake of your masterpiece.

-Did I tell you or what?
 This is truly the easy way to brine a turkey.

 Now get to brining, mah babies!